araobp/compact-rag/PERSONALIZED_CX.md

 This pages is just technical: I know it is difficult to apply an Open AI's LLM to automatic personal profiling in terms of personal info protection, and we need an on-premise LLM instead.

+A certain showroom obtains consent from visitors for the use of facial recognition.
+Similarly, consent should be obtained when using generative AI for profiling.
+If that is not possible, other methods, such as Bluetooth tags, will need to be relied upon.

 ## What Generative AI can contiribute to Personalized CX

 ### Object Detection